Find meanings to words you’re unfamiliar with.

 Joining VeDA this Giving Tuesday is Joey Remenyi of Seeking Balance International.
 A vestibular audiologist, mindfulness educator, registered senior yoga teacher and therapist, Remenyi is the author of the newly published “Rock Steady: Healing Vertigo or Tinnitus with Neuroplasticity.”

-The first 100 people who support VeDA through a Giving Tuesday donation of $50 or more will receive an electronic edition of Remenyi’s new book!
+The first 100 people who support VeDA through a Giving Tuesday donation of $50 or more will receive an electronic edition of Remenyi’s new book (while supplies last)!

 With her background in psychology, neuroscience, acceptance commitment therapy, and cognitive behavioral therapy, Remenyi has created the “Rock Steady” program for people suffering with persistent vertigo or tinnitus.
 The program seeks to change the brain and body with a recovery process called “neuroplasticity” — the brain’s ability to form new neural pathways and synaptic connections in response to learning, or having new experiences, or healing from an injury….
 Basically, neuroplasticity is the brain’s ability to bounce back and to grow; if something is thrown into the brain’s path — like a ROCK — the brain can learn how to work around it and regain its STEADY balance.